jchurley95/basic-react-tutorial/README.md

   </div>
 </div>
 ```

-A big "gotcha" of the React framework is that this syntax will constantly trigger re-rendering of the component in an infinite loop and crash the app.
+A big "gotcha" of the React framework is that this BAD syntax can constantly trigger a re-rendering of the component in an infinite loop and crash the app.

+The correct way to add an onClick to a JSX element is by defining the function without adding () at the end, or defining a function that calls your function with () at the end.
+In other words, the good syntax onClick={this.toggleTrueOrFalse} supplies the element with a definition of the function that it needs to call when clicked.
+However, the bad syntax onClick={this.toggleTrueOrFalse()} will actually call that function when the component renders.
+If that function includes a setState(), then you it will call that setState(), triggering a re-render of component, which will call that function again, which will call that setState() again, which will trigger a re-render again...not good stuff.
+But then what do we do if we need to be able to pass values to that function as parameters?

+If you want to pass a value/parameter directly to the function, you need to use the second example above.
+Using the syntax onClick={() => {this.toggleTrueOrFalse(this.state.trueOrFalse)}} you are giving the element another function, that it will not call until clicked, and when clicked, will call the the function with any parameters you give it.

-Finally, lets show this value on the page as it changes.
+Now lets show this value on the page as it changes.

 ``` javascript